ThomasStolt/Get_Vigor165_DSL_Status/README.txt

 # You might need to install jq first.
 That will list the numbers of your
 # lights followed by their respective names for easier identification.
 #
+#
 # Installation
 # ============
+#
-# After you configured everthing in the step above, run the shell script
+# After you configured everthing in the Configuration step above, run the shell
-# adsl_config.sh.
+# script adsl_config.sh with sudo.
 That script takes one argument like so:
-# --check - checks whether this script is already installed as a systemd service
+# --check   - checks whether this tool is already installed as a systemd service
 # --install - creates a user "adsl_monitor" for the systemd service
 #             installs the systemd service "adsl_monitoring.service"
 #             copies the Python script "Get_Vigor165_DSL_Status.py to /usr/local/bin
 #             copies the Philips_Hue_API_Key.txt to /etc/adsl_monitoring/
 # --remove  - removes everything that has been installed by --install
 #
-# Startup
-# =======
+# After you have done the --install above, you should have a service running.
+# If all goes well, your lights should turn green and slowly dimm down over the
+# next 10 minutes or so.
+If they turn red, then there is a connectivity issue.
+# In that case check the steps above.
 #
-# When starting, the script will check the status immideately.
-When the
-# router reboots, it goes through these statuses in this order:
 #
+# What the Colours mean
+# =====================
+#
 # Solid Red
 # ---------
-# The Router is not available, likely the router is off, rebooting or
+# The Router is not available, likely the router is off or rebooting, or
 # you have a networking issue.
 #
 # Fast Blinking Red
 # -----------------
-# "READY" mode => Router is disconnected and has not yet begun
+# "READY" mode => The DSL connection is disconnected and has not yet begun
-# negotiation the connection speed
+# negotiating the connection speed
 #
 # Slow Blinking Red
 # -----------------
-# "TRAINING" mode => Router is currently negotiation speed with its
+# "TRAINING" mode => Router is currently negotiation the DSL speed with its
-# counterpart at the service provider
+# counterpart at your service provider
 #
 # Solid Green (slowly dimming)
 # ----------------------------